Quick facts about Yellowknife in February

 1.a.
 Take a Snowcastle Construction Tour

 A new thing to do in 2017 leading up to the annual Snowkning’s Winter Festival, in which he and his team build a snow castle, is to take a tour of the construction on the castle.
+In 2019, the Snowking Winter Festival opened the (heated) Snowking Visitor Centre at the build site of the Snow Castle.

 2. Explore the Culinary Marvel that is Yellowknife